Hard times can shake the very foundation of our recovery. Tips on how to survive.

 3. Tune in to your breathing.

-Our Director of Counseling Chrissy Taylor suggests Tonglen Meditation for relaxation in tough times.
+Try Tonglen Meditation for relaxation in tough times.
 Wherever you go, you have to breath, right?
 Tuning in to your breath is a stress buster at any time of day: in the grocery line, in your cubicle at work, or while cooking dinner.
 This is a bit of self-care that only takes turning your attention and focus inward.
 Tonglen Meditation is an especially helpful form of practice for tough times, as it encourages compassion.
-Here's a quick guide from Chrissy.
+Here’s a quick guide.
 Follow this as much (or as little) as works for you:

 Find a comfortable position to rest in.